The Famous Rainbow Mountains of the Peruvian Andes

 The Classic Rainbow Mountain of Peru – Vinicunca:

-Vinicunca, Winicunca, The Colored Mountain, or Rainbow Mountain, is located in the southeast of the Peruvian Andes, 5,200 meters (17,100 feet) nest to the Ausangate Mountain, between the district of Pitumarca and Cusipata in the Cusco region.
+Vinicunca, Winicunca, The Colored Mountain, or Rainbow Mountain, is located in the southeast of the Peruvian Andes, 5,200 meters (17,100 feet) next to the Ausangate Mountain, between the district of Pitumarca and Cusipata in the Cusco region.

-Rainbow Mountain is located between the Cusipata district, province de Quispicanchi, Pitumarca district, province de Canchis, 100 kilometers southeast of Cusco.
+Rainbow Mountain is located between the Cusipata district, province de Quispicanchi, Pitumarca district, and province de Canchis, 100 kilometers southeast of Cusco.

-How rainbow Mountain became so popular?
+How did rainbow Mountain become so popular?

 How to get to Rainbow Mountain?